 Native and colonial Americans fished for shad for sustenance, often smoking the flesh and consuming the roe as a delicacy.

-American shad continued to be an important recreational and commercial fishery throughout the 20th Century.
+American shad continued to be an important recreational and commercial fishery throughout the 20th Century, especially in the Hudson River.
 However, the shad stock has since dramatically declined due to shoreline development, pollution and over fishing, and as a result all recreational and commercial fisheries for American shad were closed in 2010.